I’ve been told (more than once) that I’m not the best role model concerning change. To be candid, I thoroughly agree with the characterization.

 - Piners or Grievers.
 These individuals lament the coming of change, even when it is inevitable or necessary.
 They may grieve for the roles, policies, procedures and co-workers of days gone by.
 They do move on eventually — but often with decreased fulfillment, satisfaction and a measure of sadness.

 - Researchers.
 An unbridled penchant to gather information is the leading response for this group — as looking at the issue from all angles often helps them move on.
 Unfortunately, a leading by-product of this view is “analysis paralysis”.
 Another issue: time may not be a negotiable.
-(This would be where I fall.)
+(This would be where I fall, although I pine at the very start.)

 - Supporters or Embracers.
 These individuals are generally open to change and feel excited to contemplate the future.
 They may not be the primary driver of change, yet are happy to see the possibilities and help things move forward.